pbr1111/pbr1111/README.md

 const usePol = () => ({
   aboutMe: [
     `I'm a full stack software engineer`,
-    `I'm in love with React so if I've a choice, I prefer to do frontend development` ],
+    `I'm in love with React so if I've a choice, I prefer to do frontend development`, `I mainly work with the React and .NET stack`
+  ],
   contact: {
     email: 'pbr1111@gmail.com',